niklasramo/palikka/README.md

 ###.define()

 Define a module.
-Please avoid defining circular modules (when two modules depend on each other) since there is currently no way of handling such situations and the modules just never get defined.
+The definition process is asynchronous.

 **Syntax**